un-clever/cli-library/README.md

 # Un-Clever Command Line App Library

-Status: informative, tiny, but unstable.
+Status: informative, tiny, growingly unstable.

-This is a utilitarian library for writing tools.
-It's probably not what you want to write a rich, beautiful, CLI app made for mass consumption, but it's just the ticket for that custom CLI you use every other month and don't want to have to re-remember a how a complicated library works just to change it.
+This library emphasizes simple maintainability for your tools:

+- Slim on cognitive overhead: Easy to come back to
+- Slim on code: minimal executable lines
+- Slim on deps: no dependencies in the core library (some libs used in testing)
+- Strong types, tests, and docs.
+- Orthagonal: grow simple commands into multi-command libs
+- Cross runtime: because who know where the wind will blow?

+This is not a library for the prettiest CLI's; it's a library for sane, maintainable tools.

 ## Quick Start

 ## Philosophy

-It emphasizes:

-- Small in terms of: lines of code, cognitive burden, dependencies
-- Easy to re-learn when you have to modify a tool a year later
-- Leverage TypeScript instead of a custom DSL
-- Strongly typed

-The CLI scripts I write just need to get a job done over time.
-I want them to help me do that now...and six months from now when I have to use them again.
-I want to be able to extend or add commands without having to spend a lot of time re-learning a toolkit.

-This library has several goals:

-- Orthagonal: single-command scripts can be easily combined into one script with subcommands.
-- Slim on code: so I can understand it six months from now.
-- Slim on deps: to decrease security and size risks.
-I only want to use built-in's, a simple arg parser, and a validator library.
-- Leverage TypeScript: because I don't want to have to re-learn a DSL to maintain a tool.

-So here's the basic concept.
+Here's the basic concept.
 An un-clever CLI command has

 - *Parser*: a function that takes a `string[]`, parses that string array as command line args into a simple structure *and validates that structure*.
 - *Handler*: an async function that accepts a such a structure and does the job and returns an integer exit code.